Lakshmanapandian/Personal_document_management/README.md

 # Personal_document_management

 # Description

 Personal document management (PDM):
 Personal document management (PDM) is the used store your files safely and access them from any device.

 # General Information

-1. PDM iis the used  to  store your files safely and access them from any device.
+1. PDM is the used to store your files safely and access them from any device.

 2. PDM solution creates a central location to capture and store your organization's document-centric information.
 This makes finding current versions of documents and information much easier, and allows workers to focus on their roles rather than hunting down pieces of paper

 # Project structure